Construct IN

 A construction manager needs to coordinate work teams, both internal and external, such as engineers, architects, workers, and suppliers.

-Learn more about our solution
+Learn a bit more about our solution

 3. Quality control

-- Also read: BIM Dimensions: get to know 3D, 4D, 5D, 6D, and 7D!
+- Read also: BIM Dimensions: discover 3D, 4D, 5D, 6D, and 7D!

-4. Workplace safety
+4. Occupational safety

 This facilitates communication and prevents accidents, promoting a safer working environment for everyone.

-5. Communication and reporting
+5. Communication and reports

 The construction manager must maintain constant communication with clients, engineers, and others involved in the project.

+Periodic reports on the construction progress are essential for monitoring progress and decision-making.
 Thinking about spreadsheets for construction managers in Excel?

 Non-Conformance Report;